matyaspopela/Cognitiv/README.md

 pip install -r requirements.txt
 ```

-This installs the Flask server along with the MongoDB driver (`pymongo`).
+This installs the Django server along with the MongoDB driver (`pymongo`).

 ### Step 4: Hardware Assembly